Penn State to pay $59.7 million in Sandusky child sex abuse settlement

-Penn State University agreed to pay $59.7 million to 26 victims of convicted child molester Jerry Sandusky, settling the bulk of claims in a major step to move beyond a scandal that upended one of U.S. college football's most lucrative teams.
+Penn State has settled the bulk of claims by child sex abuse victims of Jerry Sandusky in a major step to move beyond a scandal that cost millions and upended a once legendary football program, the university said on Monday.

-The university said in a statement it reached the settlements in the wake of Sandusky's conviction in June 2012 for sexually abusing boys while he was an assistant football coach and after he retired.
+The university has agreed to pay $59.7 million to 26 men in the wake of the Sandusky's conviction in June 2012 for abuse, Penn State said on its website.
+Claims from six other men who said the former assistant football coach abused them as children have been rejected or may result in possible settlements, the school said.

 "We cannot undo what has been done, but we can and must do everything possible to learn from this and ensure it never happens again at Penn State," he added.